-Once your cruise is 3 months away you are ready to start nailing down the logistics of your vacation!
-Until now, your cruise has only been a thought – something that is going to happen in the future but is still SO far away.
-It’s time to start bringing your cruise to life by planning (and paying for) all the things you need to have a perfect vacation.
+Once your cruise is 3 months away it’s time to start nailing down the logistics of your vacation!
+It’s time to start bringing your cruise to life by planning for all the things you need to have a perfect vacation.
 This is your cruise checklist of what you need to do next.

 Quick-Glance Cruise Checklist